Eurovision Song Contest 2017: Final

+The final took place on 13 May 2017 and was won by Portugal.
+The "Big Five", and the host country, Ukraine, qualified directly for the final.
+From the two semi-finals on 9 and 13 May 2017, twenty countries qualified for the final.

-Twenty-six countries participated in the final, with all 42 participating countries eligible to vote.
+26 countries participated in the final, with all 42 participating countries eligible to vote.
 The running order for the final was revealed after the second semi-final qualifiers' press conference on 11 May.